BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 - script 2: Collect and clean the data from H&M website.
 - script 3: Insert the processed data from the websites in a Postgre Database.

-Here, Airflow was used to orquestrate the ETL process.
-The execution of the 3 tasks were defined as follows:
+Here, Airflow was used to orchestrate the ETL process.
+The execution of the tasks was defined as follows:

 1. The tasks were scheduled to be executed two times a day for one month.
 2. Script 3 would only be executed after scripts 1 and 2.